ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

       - Author should be familiar with the details of the chosen snippet.
 The main idea here is to come prepared.

 It's a good idea to share the code to review with the reviewer ahead of the review meeting.
-This gives an opportunity for the review to explore the code at their own pace and form independant opinions.
-Prior expsorure to the code will also make it easier for them to navigate the code during the review itself.
+This gives an opportunity for the reviewer to explore the code at their own pace and form independent opinions.
+Prior exposure to the code will also make it easier for them to navigate the code during the review itself.

 But sharing the code isn't enough.
 To build relevant opinions --and